Fifty-Year Peace Treaty

 the Caucasus against the nomads in the north, for which there was a mutual interest and had been the responsibility of the Sasanians, were included in the payments.
 Both sides agreed not to establish new fortifications or fortify the existing settlements on the border.
 To prevent spying, trade was restricted to Callinicum, Nisibis, and Dvin, while traders from other nations were restricted to Dara (under the Byzantines) and Nisibis (under the Sasanians).
 Refugees were free to return to their homes.
 In a separate treaty, the Christians in the Sasanian Empire were promised freedom of religion.

+Although the war itself had ended inconclusively, the Sasanians were in a slightly better position because the Romans were forced to pay them an annual fixed sum.

 The peace treaty was to last for 50 years, but it remained in effect only until 572, when Justin II broke the treaty after years of increased tensions at multiple fronts, initiating the war of 572–591.
 Among ancient sources, Menander Protector and Theophylaktos Simokattes blame Justin II, while Theophanes of Byzantium disagrees.